Lazio, Italy: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, F and L. Ensure that you pick the right kind.
-A lot of adapters available online are just plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C, F and L. Make sure to find the right kind.
+A lot of adapters that you can buy are just plug changers and expect your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most places.

 September